Jadefangg/my-flix-client/README.md

+# Approach & understanding:
+This is the REACT  client side of the already completed backend side - API.
+The heroku app that is the backend server side and contains the database via mongoDB is connected via a connection URI.
+The API side is what needs to be pushed and deployed to heroku for th eapp to go live.
+The client side which is this, is the front end of the backend which has been deployed ot heroku.
+This REACT client side now uses the heroku app url - frozen-bastion-60513 for getting the data and using the endpoint that have been deployed to heroku via the mplix repository.

-Superflix is an app which is connected to the mplix DB and api.
+This is an app which is connected to the mplix DB and api.
 It is a simple project which offers a user to signup and login to a movie database where they can view movies and save them as their favorites.
 This is the netlify live link for your viewing. https://superflixknight.netlify.app/login